Meadowsys/wiwi/src/serialiser/spec.md

 Following that, there may be a body length / checksum value.
 See below for details.

 Next, there may be a value registry.
-Signal the start of it with the byte `0xfa`, followed by a variable length unsigned integer, <!-- todo link to the below? --> followed by the items in the registry.
+Signal the start of it with the byte `0xfa`, followed by a variable length unsigned integer, <!-- TODO: link to the below? --> followed by the items in the registry.

 Then, there must be a serialised value.
 There _must_ only be one.
-If you want multiple root objects, use an array. <!-- todo link also -->
+If you want multiple root objects, use an array. <!-- TODO: link also -->

 ## `none`